pabloazurduy/python-mip/README.md

 # Conflict Resolution Module
-An implementation of a `ConflictFinder` module based on the publication of Olivier et al. [1].
+An implementation of a `ConflictFinder` module based on the publication of (OLIVIER GUIEU AND JOHN W. CHINNECK 1998) [1].
 Also implement a `ConflictResolver` module that search and relax infeasibilities based on a constraint hierarchy defined by the user

 ## Installation